FBalzerMPE/vw_explorer/README.md

 - **`vw_process_guideframes`** allows you to process the observation log file into csv format, split the observations into dither chunks, and analyze the corresponding guider frames by fitting 2D Gaussians to the regions around the fiducial coordinates specified in the log.
 Run `vw_process_guideframes -h` in your terminal for more information.\
   The processed csv files and plots are saved in the `ouput` directory specified within the

-⚠️ In order to process the log file, it is important that it follows the expected format.
+:warning: In order to process the log file, it is important that it follows the expected format.
 If you are unsure how that should look like, see `vw_explorer/example_data/log.txt` for an example with some further explanation.

 ## Example usage